-2018-003 - Capital Asset Management
+2019-002 - Capital Asset Management

-Condition: The City did not properly track its capital assets.

-Criteria: The City's management is responsible for safeguarding all of its assets, including capital assets.
+- Condition: The City did not properly track its capital assets. - Criteria: The City's management is responsible for safeguarding all of its assets, including capital assets.
 An effective system of internal controls over capital assets should be designed to ensure that records accurately reflect capital assets currently in use.
-Capital asset acquisitions derived from intergovernmental funding sources may also have requirements to properly maintain adequate records.

-Cause: The City does not properly utilize its asset management system to adequately track its capital assets.
-During our audit, we found that there were several capital assets such as vehicles that were disposed of, but were never removed from the capital asset inventory.

-Effect: Capital assets no longer possessed by the City, yet continue to remain as part of its inventory could cause the City's assets to be overstated.
-Conversely, capital assets acquired by the City, yet not added to its inventory could cause an understatement of its assets.

-2018-003 - Capital Asset Management (Cont'd)

-Recommendation: We recommend that the City begin by conducting a physical inventory of its capital assets and adjusts it records to properly reflect capital assets in its possession.
-We also recommend that the City implement policies and procedures to ensure that capital asset acquisitions are included in the capital asset detailed ledger and that departments notify the Finance Department when capital assets have been disposed of so that they may be removed from the City's records.

-City's Response: The City will establish procedures and controls to ensure capital assets are properly recorded in the general ledger and that equipment items are easily identified and tracked in the Fixed Asset Module.
+Capital asset acquisitions derived from intergovernmental funding sources may also have requirements to properly maintain adequate records. - Cause: The City does not properly utilize its asset management system to adequately track its capital assets.
+During our audit, we found that there were several capital assets such as vehicles that were disposed of, but were never removed from the capital asset inventory. - Effect: Capital assets no longer possessed by the City, yet continue to remain as part of its inventory could cause the City's assets to be overstated.
+Conversely, capital assets acquired by the City, yet not added to its inventory could cause an understatement of its assets. - Recommendation: We recommend that the City begin by conducting a physical inventory of its capital assets and adjust its records to properly reflect capital assets in its possession.
+We also recommend that the City implement policies and procedures to ensure that capital asset acquisitions are included in the capital asset detailed ledger and that departments notify the Finance Department when capital assets have been disposed of so that they may be removed from the City's records. - City's Response: The City will establish procedures and controls to ensure capital assets are properly recorded in the general ledger and that equipment items are easily identified and tracked in the Fixed Asset Module.

-2018-004 - Compensated Absences

-Condition: During our audit, we found that the liability for the City's compensated absences was not accurately reported.

-Criteria: The City's management is responsible for ensuring that internal controls are in place to accurately calculate each employee's payroll and to accurately calculate the City's compensate absences liability.
-Compensated absences are absences for which employees will be paid, such as vacation, sick leave, and sabbatical leave.
-Governmental Accounting Standards Board Statement No. 16, Accounting for Compensated Absences, requires that the compensated absences liability generally be measured using the pay or salary rates in effect at the balance sheet date.
-It also requires additional amounts to be accrued for certain salary-related payments associated with the payment of compensated absences, such as the employer's share of Social Security and Medicare taxes.

-Cause: The City did not adjust compensated absences to accurately reflect the liability as of the balance sheet date.
-Additionally, during our testing of compensated absences, we found that employee personnel records in some instances did not accurately reflect the employee's current rate of pay.

-Effect: Potential misstatement of compensated absences.

-Recommendation: We recommend that the City implement controls to ensure that employee personnel records are always up-to-date and reflecting the most recent payroll information.

-City's Response: The City will implement procedures to ensure that personnel records are properly maintained and remain up-to-date.

-CITY OF TUSKEGEE, ALABAMA SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS For the year ended September 30, 2018
+CITY OF TUSKEGEE, ALABAMA SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS For the year ended September 30, 2019